tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 ```

 Here, the code formatter placed this in a structure that is more readable, leaving the indentation
 to indicate to us the current level the comparison is at.
-I believe we may still agree
+Some may still agree that this code is much
-that this code is much harder to reason with as compared to the one nested condition.
+harder to reason with as compared to the previous example without a nested condition.
 Using indentation
 to group sections of code together has been something that has gradually worked its way into best
 practice.
 Older languages were not affected by indentation levels as much, using semicolons to
 designate the end of lines.
-While this is easy for the computer, you could end up declaring several
+While this is easy for the computer, someone could end up declaring several
 things on a single line, taking much more time to read for a human.
 Languages like Python actually
 made indentation a necessary part of its language, making code that is directly next to other code
 and at the same indentation level considered to be in the same code block (typically between `{}`,